ichilton/bytemark-bigv-api-doc/content/docs/intro.md

  - PUT - Update an existing entry
  - DELETE - Delete an entry

-If you are using curl, you can specify the method with the -X parameter, eg: -X POST
+If you are using curl, you can specify the method with the -X parameter, eg: -X POST, -X PUT and -X DELETE.

+See the examples in each section for more information about this.

 ## Data Format